For decades, those wanting to place a sports bet in the U.S. have essentially faced a binary choice.

 - Estimated launch date: September 2018

 A modification of the state’s Gaming Control Act regulating daily fantasy sports (DFS) was signed into law by Governor Phil Bryant in March 2017, clearing the path to legalized sports betting in the state’s 32 casinos.
-The Mississippi Gaming Commission will be responsible for promulgating a regulated sports betting framework.
-Public comment for regulations will close mid-June, at which point the state will likely move quickly on getting to market.
+The Mississippi Gaming Commission formed a regulated sports betting framework with plans to launch the market in August, just ahead of the 2018 college football season.

 - Mississippi’s chances of legal sports betting in 2018: 100%